Icelandic European Union membership referendum: Background

 On 22 February, the governing parties agreed to formally withdraw the membership application, without first holding a referendum on the matter, and submitted a bill to parliament seeking their approval to do so.
 However, on February 25, Ragnheiður Ríkharðsdóttir, Chairman of the Independence Party parliamentarian group, announced her intention to not vote in favour of the proposal.

 The Independence/Progressive coalition lost its majority in the 2016 Icelandic parliamentary election.
 After several failed attempts to form a government from alternative combinations, a new coalition was formed in January 2017, led by the Independence party and joined by Regeneration and Bright Future, both of whom support EU membership and the former of whom was originally a splinter movement that left the Independence party over this very issue.
 The coalition deal included a pledge to hold a parliamentary vote on whether to hold an EU membership referendum.

-On 21 March 2022, party leaders from the Social Democratic Alliance, the Pirate Party, and the Reform Party, have submitted their proposals to the Althing that an EU membership referendum be held before the end of 2022.
+On 21 March 2022, party leaders from the Social Democratic Alliance, the Pirate Party and Viðreisn, have submitted their proposals to the Althing that an EU membership referendum be held before the end of 2022.

 On 15 September 2022, the three party leaders from those parties made a draft question to the referendum: "Do you want Iceland to take up the matter in negotiations with the European Union with the aim of concluding a membership agreement that would be submitted to the nation for approval or rejection?
 Answer options would be yes or no."

 On 20 September, the leader of the Social Democratic Alliance, Logi Már Einarsson, wrote a speech for Icelandic President Guðni Th.
 Jóhannesson requesting the referendum before the end of 2023.

+On 23 March 2023, according to Jon Steindor Valdimarsson, as the polls indicates that 66% supported on the referendum, he believed that such scenario would be that such referendum should be held before the next elections in 2025.

+On 18 September 2023, a draft bill for the referendum was proposed by Þorgerður Katrín Gunnarsdóttir, with support from the members of the Social Democratic Alliance, the Pirate Party and Viðreisn, including Logi Már.
+As of 10 October 2024, it is now in the hands of the Foreign Affairs Committee.

+Following the 2024 Icelandic parliamentary election, the Social Democratic Alliance, Viðreisn and People's Party formed a new coalition government, which agreed to hold a referendum on resuming negotiations on EU membership by 2027.
+Prior to organizing the referendum, the new government will first establish a panel of independent experts to assess the advantages and disadvantages of retaining the Icelandic crown compared to adopting the euro currency, which it believes will ensure a more mature debate.